qgindi/LibreAutomate/Other/BuildEvents/Readme - Roslyn.txt

 //Edit these manually.
 Often Roslyn source in new version is changed in some of these places.
 //Add only internal members (where possible).
 If public, need to declare it in PublicApi.Shipped.txt.
 Roslyn's internals are visible to the editor project.

-// - In all 6 projects + Scripting.csproj from <TargetFrameworks> remove netstandard2.0 etc (replace with eg net9.0).
+// - In all 6 projects + Scripting.csproj (but not CSharpSyntaxGenerator.csproj): from <TargetFrameworks> remove netstandard2.0 etc (replace with eg net9.0).
 Later will compile faster.
-//  Don't modify CSharpSyntaxGenerator.csproj.
-//  If will fail to compile, do this AFTER the first compilation.

 // - Set Release config.
 Try to build Microsoft.CodeAnalysis.CSharp.Features (it builds all).
 //	If error "SDK not found", install the latest .NET SDK or edit .NET version in global.json.